Tobacco Education and Prevention

 The Tobacco Free Seminole Coalition and the Florida Department of Health in Seminole County celebrate the Seminole County Public Schools (SCPS) accomplishments and proudly support the Seminole County School Board on their efforts to provide a healthy and safe environment for the school community.

-If you know someone who is ready to quit smoking, please refer them to our office at 407-665-3184 for free assistance.
-Through an agreement with the Department of Health, we can refer current smokers to the Quit-For-Life hotline.
-The Quit-For-Life hotline (1-877-822-6669) is a free telephone-based cessation counseling service for those wanting to quit smoking.
-The Quit-For-Life line is currently offering nicotine replacement therapy (patches, gum) to those who qualify.
-These services are also available to your staff and their families.
+If you know someone who is ready to quit smoking, please refer them to our office at 407-665-3278 for free assistance.
+Through an agreement with the Department of Health, we can refer current smokers to the Quit-Your-Way hotline.
+The Quit-Your-Way hotline (1-877-822-6669) is a free telephone-based cessation counseling service for those wanting to quit smoking.
+The Quit-Your-Way line is currently offering nicotine replacement therapy (patches, gum) to those who qualify.
+In addition to a phone quit line, Quit-Your-Way has group quit, web quit and more quit tools available by visiting http://tobaccofreeflorida.com/quityourway/.

 Great American Smokeout